asyncapi/website/pages/community/styleguide/accessibility.md

 ## Language
 - Be clear and concise when writing.
 Avoid the use of complex language, technical jargon, and verbose explanations.
-- Keep paragraphs and sentences short, simple, and on point.
+- Keep paragraphs and sentences short, simple, and to the point.
 - Always maintain a uniform structure.
 Use descriptive headings and subheadings to make navigation easy.
 - Use inclusive language and always keep the reader in mind when writing.